kollermartin/bloomreach-assignment/README.md

 And just to be clear: I’m totally comfortable acknowledging that some areas could use more time and polish — that’s part of the process.

 ## 💭 Thoughts

-If I were to approach this assignment again, it would be very interesting to leverage **Angular 21**, especially its new **Signal Forms** API.
+If I were to approach this assignment again, it would be very interesting to leverage **Angular 21**, especially its new **Signal Forms**.
-Angular 21 introduces improvements that could simplify form handling, reduce boilerplate, and further enhance performance — something worth exploring in a future iteration of this project.
+The improvements introduced there could simplify form handling, reduce boilerplate, and potentially boost performance — definitely something I’d like to explore in a future iteration.

+Since Angular 20 does not include Signal Forms yet, this project ended up being a **compromise between Signals and RxJS**:
+- **Signals** are used for inputs and passing data around,
+- **RxJS** is used for reacting to Angular Reactive Forms and their value changes.

+It works well, but Signal Forms in Angular 21 would make this architecture much cleaner.

 ## ⚙️ Tech Choices & Rationale